waikato-datamining/applied-deep-learning/docs/image_classification/wai.tfimageclass.md

 In this example, we will use the [102 flowers](http://datasets.cms.waikato.ac.nz/ufdl/image_classification/102flowers/) dataset, which consists of 102 different categories (~ species) of flowers.
-More precisely, we will download the dataset with the flowers already split into categories from which will use a subset to speed up the training process.
+More precisely, we will download the dataset with the flowers already split into categories from which we will use a subset to speed up the training process.

 Download the dataset from the following URL into the *data* directory and extract it: